The Grammar Level

 History/Geography

-Second Graders begin their study of History at Creation, then move on to nomads, farmers, and ancient civilizations.
-We will study ancient sites such as the pyramids and the Great Wall then try making our own mummies and towering walls.
-Through studying the narratives of those before us, students better understand the world around them today.
+Second Graders begin their study of history at creation, then move on to nomads, farmers, and ancient civilizations.
+We will study ancient sites such as the pyramids and the Great Wall before making our own mummies and towering walls.
+Through studying the narratives of historic civilizations, students better understand the world around them today.
 Geography study focuses on Africa and the Middle East, the areas discussed in history and the Bible.
 Through map work and song, students learn the geography of each region studied.

 Literature